PennyHow/PyTrx/README.md

 <b>Pillow (PIL) (v1.1.7):</b> <a href="http://www.pythonware.com/products/pil/">pythonware.com</a><br>
 <b>OsGeo (v1.1.4):</b> Often comes with distributions of GDAL<br>

 These packages may not necessarily be installed with distributions of Python (e.g. PythonXY, Anaconda), so you may have to download them from the given links.
-It is important to download the package versions specified as we cannot guarantee that all others are compatible with PyTrx.
-Please contact us if you are having major problems with package compatibility. <br>
+It is important to download the package versions specified as we cannot guarantee that all others are compatible with PyTrx. <br>

 PyTrx also needs other packages, which are commonly included with distributions of Python.
 Compatibility with all versions of these packages are highly likely: <br>